elikschultz/fetch-rewards-coding-exercise/README.md

 ## 2. SQL query to answer business stakeholder question
 This query is written to run in PostgreSQL, although the syntax is all pretty standard and I would expect it to work in most other dialects as well.
 This query answers the questions in both the third and fourth bullet points, since they can both be answered using just one aggregation.

-I did not feel like I had enough information to create a model that answers the questions asked in the remaining bullet points because I determined that it was not feasible to define a relationshiop between receipts and brands given the information in hand (ass per the discussion in `relational_data_model.pdf`, and because I did not have access to the parter product file mentioned in the description for the brandCode field the brand data schema).
+I did not feel like I had enough information to create a model that answers the questions asked in the remaining bullet points because I determined that it was not feasible to define a relationshiop between receipts and brands given the information in hand (as per the discussion in `relational_data_model.pdf`, and because I did not have access to the parter product file mentioned in the description for the brandCode field the brand data schema).

 ## 3. Data quality
 The `data_quality.py` script runs a number of data quality checks.
 The potential issues I discovered were the following: